GRasshopper / mormon cricket FAQs

 How do I receive insecticide reimbursement assistance?

-To receive any type of assistance, landowners must submit a Request for Assistance AND qualify for the assistance program.
+To receive any type of assistance, ag. producers must submit a Request for Assistance AND qualify for the assistance program.
 Qualification guidelines are listed above in the “Who qualifies for assistance” section.
-Once the Request for Assistance is received, ISDA will contact the landowner to schedule a time to evaluate the property and determine the most effective control method.
+Once the Request for Assistance is received, ISDA will contact the producer to schedule a time to evaluate the property and determine the most effective control method.

-If ISDA approves a landowner for an insecticide reimbursement, prior to purchasing or applying any chemicals, the landowner must submit a chemical quote for the cost per acre for the chosen insecticide/adjuvants to be purchased.
+If ISDA approves a producer for an insecticide reimbursement, prior to purchasing or applying any chemicals, they must submit a chemical quote for the chosen insecticide/adjuvants to be purchased.
 Please note that to be eligible for reimbursement, the chosen pesticide MUST include the crop(s) that will be treated on the label.

 I was approved for an insecticide reimbursement, now what?

-Once ISDA has approved the estimate for the chosen insecticides/adjuvants, landowners may purchase and apply the pesticides per the label directions.
+Once ISDA has approved the estimate for the chosen insecticides/adjuvants, ag. producers may purchase and apply the pesticides per the label directions.

 What do I need to submit to receive my reimbursement?